GameNyte/gameNyte/README.md

 - [Base64](https://www.npmjs.com/package/base-64) Base64 is a robust base64 encoder/decoder
 - [BCrypt](https://www.npmjs.com/package/bcrypt) A library to help you hash passwords
 - [Jest](https://jestjs.io/) Jest is a delightful JavaScript Testing Framework with a focus on simplicity.
-[JSONWebToken](https://jwt.io/introduction/) JSON Web Token (JWT) is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
+- [JSONWebToken](https://jwt.io/introduction/) JSON Web Token (JWT) is an open standard (RFC 7519) that defines a compact and self-contained way for securely transmitting information between parties as a JSON object.
-[Multr](https://github.com/expressjs/multer) Multer is a node.js middleware for handling multipart/form-data, which is primarily used for uploading files.
-[Faker](https://github.com/Marak/Faker.js#readme) faker.js contains a super useful generator method Faker.fake for combining faker API methods using a mustache string format.
+- [Faker](https://github.com/Marak/Faker.js#readme) faker.js contains a super useful generator method Faker.fake for combining faker API methods using a mustache string format.
-[RPG Dice Roller](https://greenimp.github.io/rpg-dice-roller/guide/#how-it-works) This library is a JS based dice roller that can roll various types of dice and modifiers, along with mathematical equations.
+- [RPG Dice Roller](https://greenimp.github.io/rpg-dice-roller/guide/#how-it-works) This library is a JS based dice roller that can roll various types of dice and modifiers, along with mathematical equations.
-[React](https://reactjs.org/) React is a JavaScript library for building user interfaces.
+- [React](https://reactjs.org/) React is a JavaScript library for building user interfaces.
 Learn what React is all about on our homepage or in the tutorial.
-[Redux](https://redux.js.org/) Centralizing your application's state and logic enables powerful capabilities like undo/redo, state persistence, and much more.
+- [Redux](https://redux.js.org/) Centralizing your application's state and logic enables powerful capabilities like undo/redo, state persistence, and much more.
-[Material UI](https://material-ui.com/) React components for faster and easier web development.
+- [Material UI](https://material-ui.com/) React components for faster and easier web development.
 Build your own design system, or start with Material Design.

 ### APIs
 - Custom Game Servers that pass through state information via socket.io to multiple clients in the same room.

-Utilizing a modularized express router and socket.io connector, wee are able to update state data in real time to verified, signed-in users attached to the same room.
+Utilizing a modularized express router and socket.io connector, we are able to update state data in real time to verified, signed-in users attached to the same room.

 #### /Users
   - An authorized api route for protected user data